smallpath/VictoriaMetrics/docs/victorialogs/keyConcepts.md

   }
   ```

-- Arrays, numbers and boolean values are converted into strings.
-This simplifies [full-text search](https://docs.victoriametrics.com/victorialogs/logsql/) over such values.
+- Arrays, numbers and booleans are turned into strings.
+This makes [full-text search](https://docs.victoriametrics.com/victorialogs/logsql/) easier.
-  For example, the following JSON with an array, a number and a boolean value is converted into the following JSON with string values:
+  For example:

   ```json
   {